Stellar-like Galactic center excess challenges particle dark matter: Simulation tests

 This requires evaluating how well the recovered emission model resembles the injected one, and quantifying the systematic uncertainties associated with the single energy-integrated \sky~template later used in the \onep~fit.
 The findings are displayed in Fig.~\ref{fig:skyFACT-mismodeling}.
 This plot shows the obtained spectral residuals of the Galactic diffuse emission, that is, the sum of all components belonging to this class, including the DGRB and reconstructed extended discrete sources from 4FGL, for a representative realization of this GCE composition scenario.
 The residuals are stated in terms of significance defined as (data - model)/$\sqrt{\mathrm{data}}$, where ``data'' refers to the sum of simulated components and ``model'' denotes the sum of the respective recovered components.
 This measure is related to the uncertainty of Poisson-distributed data.
 Across the considered energy bins, the reconstruction can lead to underfitting the synthetic data at the $3\sigma$ level.
 However, restricted to the energy range between 1.6 and 5.9 GeV, which we will later pick out to perform the \onep~runs, the integrated residual mismodeling is at the level of $2\sigma$ (horizontal red line and shaded region).
 We also inspected the obtained spatial residuals, generally finding small-scale residuals and mismodeling at the $2\sigma$ level maximally and sometimes larger residuals localized around the position of the brightest 4FGL catalog sources (c.f.~Fig.~\ref{fig:skyfact-results-real}).

 In summary, while we confirm that the background optimization via \sky~is not perfect, the residual level of background mismodeling in the optimized diffuse template is at the level of $2\sigma$ Poisson fluctuations.
 Larger residuals may occur related to bright point-like sources.
 These are, however, measured by the \onep~method in terms of the source-count distribution, which we have verified returns a source population well compatible with the dedicated catalog analysis in the bright source regime, and down to the catalog's flux sensitivity.

+We note that in an earlier \sky-based work \citep{Song:2024iup}, we already investigated the dependence of the optimized diffuse template on the initial seed from which the modulation starts.
+There, \sky~was run on the same inner-Galaxy region using three qualitatively different background template sets (GALPROP-based from \cite{Cholis:2021rpp}, ring-based from \cite{Pohl:2022nnd}, and the original skyFACT \texttt{run5} composition we use throughout this work) with the same modulation approach.
+The resulting ``optimized'' diffuse models are not identical because the solution depends on the adopted regularization and hyperparameters, and a seed that is too discrepant cannot necessarily be repaired within the allowed modulation ranges.
+However, as a heuristic cross-check, we checked that the \sky-optimized diffuse templates obtained from these different seeds are mutually compatible at the $\mathcal{O}(<2\sigma)$ level when comparing pixel-wise differences normalized by $\sqrt{N}$, with $N$ the binned counts of a reference template; we stress this is an indicative diagnostic rather than a formal hypothesis test.

 Undoubtedly, the \sky~diffuse templates can be used as an improvement over diffuse models based on Galactic gas maps and cosmic-ray propagation alone, which typically leave residuals as large as tens of per cent even after optimization.

 \paragraph{Injection and recovery tests.} Our second main interest is the sensitivity of \sky~to a DM signal in the GC.
 With the final goal of setting upper limits on the DM signal, we ask ourselves the question: In the case a DM signal is present in real data, would we wrongly exclude the corresponding mass and cross-section values?
 Answering this question on synthetic datasets illustrates the capability of \sky~to recover the gamma-ray flux of a DM signal.
 To this end, we designed the four different GCE composition scenarios discussed above, which we aim to recover via \sky.